List of Fairfax County Public Schools middle schools: Carl Sandburg Middle School

 Carl Sandburg Middle School (Region 3, grades 7–8), named after poet Carl Sandburg, is located south of Alexandria.
 In 1985, Fort Hunt High School was renamed Carl Sandburg Middle School.

 South County Middle School

 South County Middle School is located in Lorton.
 It opened in September 2012 on a 40-acre site as a stand-alone middle school with a capacity of 1,350 students.

 From 2005 to June 2012, 7th and 8th grade students were enrolled at South County Secondary School (now South County High School), which housed both middle and high school programs.

-The school mascot is the mustang, and the school colors are green, blue, and burgundy.
+The school mascot is the mustang, while the school colors are green, blue, and burgundy.

 Ormond Stone Middle School

 Ormond Stone Middle School (Region 5, grades 7–8) is located in Centreville.

 The school is named after astronomer, mathematician, and educator Ormond Stone.
 Stone opened in opened its doors in 1991.

 The principal of Stone Middle School is Sonya Williams.
 She has been in the role since 2022.